activescaffold/active_scaffold_config_list/README.md

+This works with Rails >= 5.2 and ActiveScaffold >= 3.7.1
-This works with Rails >= 4.0 and ActiveScaffold >= 3.4.4
+Version 3.4.x and 3.5.x worked with Rails >= 4.0 and ActiveScaffold >= 3.4.4
 Version 3.3.x worked with Rails 3.2 and ActiveScaffold >= 3.4.4
 Version 3.2.x worked with Rails 3.2 and ActiveScaffold >= 3.3.0

 Usage: